-Currently, we use the Companion WordPress Auto Updater plugin which does a great job to allows auto-update of WordPress plugins whenever an update is pushed to the WordPress admin.
+I always used the Companion WordPress Auto Updater plugin which does a great job to allow auto-update of WordPress plugins whenever an update is pushed to the WordPress admin.

 However themes I like to manually update depending on whether I have a child theme or not or I am playing with directly editing my themes without a child theme, in which case you might want to back up with FTP.

 Many people disable updates, but that is not a good idea.
 BTW I make it a point and is a good practice to look at the changelog of the WordPress plugin (by clicking on the ‘View details‘ link) so you realize and appreciate all the effort which the WordPress plugin developer has done to make your plugin more efficient as well as safer for you to use and enjoy.